Standing engagement

 • Validation and normalization included

-• First hypotheses within 2 weeks
+• First quarterly review within 4 weeks

 Common Questions